maxmurdoch/flock/src/pages/products/trainee.md

   list:
     - icon: ../../images/uploads/icons-house.svg
       text: >-
-        Flock Cover analyses building data to inform you of nearby schools hospitals and prisons.
+        Flock Cover analyses building data to inform you of nearby schools, hospitals, and prisons.
       title: Inhabited spaces
     - icon: ../../images/uploads/icons-circle.svg
-      text: >-
+      text: |
-        The app identifies high-risk areas such as power plants military bases and busy roads.
+        The app identifies high-risk areas such as power plants and busy roads.
       title: Ground hazards
     - icon: ../../images/uploads/icons-plane.svg
+      text: >-
-      text: Be alerted to surrounding airports and heliports.
+        Be alerted to surrounding airports and temporary restrictions of airspace.
       title: Restricted airspace
     - icon: ../../images/uploads/icons-cloud.svg
       text: >-
-        Receive hyper-local weather information such as wind speed temperature and probability of rainfall.
+        Receive hyperlocal weather information such as wind speed and temperature.
       title: Hyperlocal weather
   title: Know your risks before you fly
 testimonial:
-  - author: 'David Dennison, Parrot Mambo FPV pilot'
+  - author: 'Gareth, media business owner.'
     image: /images/uploads/testimonial/1@2x.png
     quote: >-
-      With all the current drone laws in the UK, having Flock is an added peace of mind.
-Another bonus is that Flock will insure non professional drone pilots.
-This is a brilliant app!
+      The help and support during setting up the policy and acquiring the correct documents for my PfCO application was very good.
-  - author: Ron Swanson
+  - author: 'Paul, real estate photographer.'
     image: /images/uploads/testimonial/4@2x.png
-    quote: >-
-      I hate drones.
-But I have one.
-And I insure my property because I'm a responsible adult.
-Flock are the best drone insurers.
-I use Flock.
-  - author: Ron Swanson
-    image: /images/uploads/testimonial-air-shot.png
-    quote: >-
-      I hate drones.
-But I have one.
-And I insure my property because I'm a responsible adult.
-Flock are the best drone insurers.
-I use Flock.
+    quote: The Flock team have been a great help with getting cover for my PfCO test.
 otherProducts:
   description: >-
     Chances are we can provide coverage tailored specifically to you.
 Select